thepegleg/thepegleg.github.io/README.md

 ## Features

-- **Unblocked Stuff:** Access a wide range of games without any restrictions or limitations.
+- **Unblocked Stuff:** Access a wide range of games and tools through many access points, ensuring that it is virtually unblockable.
-- **Open community:** Ask for whatever, and we will try our best to put it on thepegleg
+- **Quick updates:** Ask for whatever, and we will try our best to put it on thepegleg
+- **Ad free forever** Nothing to distract you from your distractions, ever.
 - **Really cool** The website is really cool.

 ## How to access